 Skip to content

 The photo below is taken from a detailed examination of the Pai bridge which will be included here at a future time: in the photo is the name of one of the steel manufacturers for the Bailey Bridge which forms the northerly-most span of the Pai bridge.
-It is presented at this time to complete a reference from the San Khayom bridge, which has steel from the same manufacturer: 5
+The San Khayom bridge has steel members from the same manufacturer:5

 Rev